redtalksbot/modern_app_partner_workshop/docs/scenario/README.md

-# Lab 1: Monolith to Microservices Scenario
+# Monolith to Microservices Scenario

 In this portion of the workshop we will walk through a common scenario that a developer might take as they transition their application from a monolith to microservices.